 Wasps Can Sting Multiple Times

 Whereas some insects are known for only being able to sting once and lose their stinger, wasps are able to sting multiple times.
 Wasps don’t lose their stinger once they’ve stung someone, so if you continue to swat at the insect, like we just talked about avoiding, then there’s a good chance that they’ll come back and sting you again.
+Instead of trying to swat it away, just call us for wasp control if you notice a bunch of these insects.

 Cold Weather Kills Them Off